We started September in Edmonton and moved back to Meadow Lake in mid October.

 “I don’t really care what you think.”

 I didn’t work Labour Day weekend so we went home to Meadow Lake and relaxed and visited with friends and family, returning to Edmonton on Monday afternoon.
-Ernie had done all he could with the siding until Rona came up with some corner pieces and he rented a Geniboom so I just to a picture of where he'd got to.
+Ernie had done all he could with the siding until Rona came up with some corner pieces and he rented a Geniboom so I just took a picture of where he'd got to.

 On our way out to dinner, back in Edmonton, we stopped at a Mazda dealer (lets call it M Dealer1) to look at a Mazda 3.